caseypen/caseypen.github.io/_pages/about.md

   - /about.html
 ---

 I recieved my Ph.D. degree from [Mechanical and Aerospace](https://mae.ucdavis.edu/) at University of California, Davis in 2021, under the mentoring of Prof. [Stavros G. Voukiougas](https://faculty.engineering.ucdavis.edu/vougioukas/).
-Before that, I received M.S degree in Naval and Ocean Engineering from the Zhejiang University in Hangzhou, China (2015).
+Before that, I received M.S degree in Naval and Ocean Engineering from Zhejiang University in Hangzhou, China (2015).
 I am currently a post-doctoral researcher at the [Bio-automation lab](https://faculty.engineering.ucdavis.edu/vougioukas/research/lab-members/) from UC-Davis.
 My research interests includes:

 * Management of Vehicle logistics in the agricultural field;
 * Precision agricultural solutions (IoT);